juhokan/music-app/README.md

 ## Table of Contents
 1. Introduction
-2. Project Structure
+2. Time Tracking
-3. Time Tracking
+3. Client task list
-4. License
+4. Server task list

 ## Introduction
 Music app is a full stack web application built for the Full Stack Open course as a course project.
 The client is built with Vite and TypeScript, and the server is built with Node.js using MongoDB as the database.